 October is Mental Health Awareness Month.
 WHO wants to raise awareness of mental health issues around the world and mobilize efforts in support of mental health.
 The day provides an opportunity for all stakeholders working on mental health issues to talk about their work, and what more needs to be done to make mental health visible.
 Speaking of mental health in the tech industry, especially in the environment of Chaos Engineering: What mental processes do we go through before tool decisions are made and Chaos Engineering processes can be successfully established?
 Let's look at Resilience Engineering on a human level: What do we need as a team to function well and build a Culture of Resilience?
 We think creating a healthy system and ensuring the health of the team requires looking at the people behind the code.
 That's why we asked Nora, founder and CEO of Jeli.io, who is focusing on the human factor in Chaos Engineering: What do companies need to change in the future so that teams can build a culture of resilience and sleep soundly at night?

+The following text is based on an audio transcript.
 If any typos have sneaked in, we apologize at this point!

 Right off the start, I'd like to ask you a sensitive question: How healthy do you consider the tech industry to be?

 To be totally honest, I don’t think it’s healthy and I think we all know that.
 We're all very aware of how bad some of these things can be for our mental health and in turn, that ends up being bad for our businesses and ultimately bad for society.

 One thing that the pandemic revealed, and that was actually good for the software industry, is how sensitive people are to burnout.
 We are starting to take it more seriously because we understand how prone people are to it.